-GreatBuildz is your best source for the perfect contractor iin Los Angeles, Orange County, Ventura & San Diego.
-Our contractors are scrutinized through a 10-step vetting process and agree to a 20-point code of conduct.
-We also have a white-glove concierge service that can help you budget your remodeling project, analyze contractor estimates, and develop a scope of the work before you start working with your contractor.
+GreatBuildz is your best source for an honest, reputable contractor iin Los Angeles, Orange County, Ventura & San Diego.
+Our contractors are rigorously screened through our 10-step vetting process and agree to a 20-point code of conduct.
+We offer all our clients free personalized service which includes helping budget for your remodeling project, comparing contractor estimates, and developing a scope of the work before you start working with your contractor.